Widen/jvm-threaddump/readme.md

 - `List<String> getMainArguments()`
   - The default method returns an empty list.
-- `Map<String, String> getCustomValues()`
+- `Map<String, Object> getCustomValues()`
   - Useful if you have environment specific information to aid in debugging the application.
   - `String.valueOf(...)` is used to generate a text representation of the value Object.

-The servlet class does not directly support a custom `JvmThreadDump` class.
-We recommend that you copy the `ThreadDumpServlet` into your source tree and modify as required.
+The supplied servlet does not support using a custom `JvmThreadDump` class.
+We recommend that you copy  `ThreadDumpServlet.java` into your source tree and modify as required.

 ```
 public class MyAppThreadDumpServlet extends HttpServlet